o3de/o3de.org/content/docs/userguide/modules/create-non-gem.md

 ---
-description: ' Describes how to create a &ALYlong; AZ module that is not a gem. '
+description: ' Describes how to create a Amazon Lumberyard AZ module that is not a gem. '
 title: Creating an AZ Module That Is Not a Gem
 ---
 # Creating an AZ Module That Is Not a Gem {#az-module-create-non-gem}